• About the Sport

 Who Can Participate: Must have at least two years of bowls experience, can attend both days and complete a Criminal Record Check and Respect in Sport Leader Training after the training.

-Cost: FREE (LBNS will be supporting the group and individual costs of the training).
+Cost: FREE (LBNS and Sport Nova Scotia through Support4Sport will be supporting the group and individual costs of the training).

-To register, contact LBNS Chief Umpire Paul Knox for more details
+To register, contact LBNS Chief Umpire Joan MacDonald for more details.

 Laws of the Sport/Domestic Regulations/Event Conditions of Play